-According to Wikipedia “Hermes” is an Olympian god in Greek religion and mythology, the son of Zeus.
+“Hermes” is the name of an an Olympian god in ancient Greek mythology, a son of Zeus.
 Hermes is considered a god of transitions and boundaries.
 He is described as quick and cunning, moving freely between the worlds.
 He is also portrayed as an emissary and messenger of the gods.
 (If you want to know more about Hermes, please find it e.g. here: https://en.wikipedia.org/wiki/Hermes

 2. The Hermes Standard for electronics manufacturers